brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 Some of these properties are interpreted by Anatomist, and may bring information with objects.

 .. |referential_prop_doc| replace::
   referential identifier.
 The referential property is the one used directly for the object coordinates system.
 It may be a string identifier for a known referential, or an UUID (unique identifier), with the shape "9a839283-7642-d21a-f67a-836a205be5e3" for instance.
 Referential identifiers may be used in transformations to handle coordinates systems.
-String identifiers refer to "standard" referentials, and are mostly derived from the NIFTI referentials identifiers: "Scanner-based anatomical coordinates", "Talairach-MNI template-SPM", "Talairach-AC/PC-Anatomist", "Talairach", "Coordinates aligned to another file or to anatomical truth".
+String identifiers refer to "standard" referentials, and are mostly derived from the NIFTI referentials identifiers: ``Scanner-based anatomical coordinates``, ``Talairach-MNI template-SPM``, ``Talairach-AC/PC-Anatomist``, ``Talairach``, ``Coordinates aligned to another file or to anatomical truth``.

 .. |referentials_prop_doc| replace::
   This is a list of referentials, used as destinations for transformations.
 The "transformations" property should be the same size as referentials: there is a one-to-one mapping between them.
 The values are interpreted the same way as for referential.
 Referential names are considered "local", this means are not shared between objects, unless they are a UUID or a known referential name (Talairach, MNI).